-If you’re here, it’s probably because you searched for me.
-My full name is Marcus John Horning, Jr., but I go by John.
+My full name is Marcus John Horning, Jr., but my parents called me John so that’s what I go by.
 I am the son of Marcus John Horning and Marilyn Elizabeth Pinckston, and was born August 2, 1952 at Timken Mercy Hospital in Canton, Ohio.
-You can find more at FamilySearch.org.
+You can learn a bit about my parents here, and find more of my family history at FamilySearch.org.

-I write in the hope that someone will have an interest in my life.
+I write in the hope that my story will do some good, particularly for my posterity.
 Much of what I write is ordinary, but I’ll try to make it somewhat interesting.
 I’ve included links to posts that I think are particularly important at the bottom of this page.
 I hope you will find perhaps a bit of comfort or inspiration in my words.

 To my children and grandchildren, in particular, please know that I love you and hope you’re doing well.
 If you feel that I have neglected you, please know that it wasn’t intentional.
 I would truly like to have been a bigger part of your life, but family relationships can become strained for various reasons, preventing contact with family members.
 We can control some of the reasons for this, but not all.